oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/integration-manuals/quickstarts/auth0/quickstart.md

 }
 ```

 In this example, we assume you're running this API on port 8080.
-To get this API to run on that port, modify your `LaunchSettings.json` file to like like so:
+To get this API to run on that port, modify your `LaunchSettings.json` file to like so:

 ```json
 {